SassDoc/sassdoc.github.io/configuration/index.md

 ### Theme

 The `theme` option is the name of a theme to be used.
-If not set, it will default to `default`, which means SassDoc will use `sassdoc-theme-default`, which is basically a wrapper for [sassdoc-theme-light](https://github.com/sassdoc/sassdoc-theme-light), the official theme.
+If not set, it will default to `default`, which means SassDoc will use `sassdoc-theme-default`, the official theme.

 Based on the value you set, for instance `unicorn`, SassDoc will try to require the following until one matches: